You are using an outdated browser. Please upgrade your browser to improve your experience.

 Coconut oil dangerous or a Superfood?

 Please see the over 30 references at the bottom of this article.

-As the U.S. population gets more educated about the benefits of saturated fats and the harm posed by processed seed and vegetable oils, processed food manufacturers are looking for ways to trick us into eating the cheap, high profit, damaging “food” they create and sell.
+As the U.S. population gets more educated about the benefits of saturated fats and the harm posed by processed seed and vegetable oils, processed food manufacturers are looking for ways to trick us into eating the cheap, high-profit, damaging “food” they create and sell.
 That appears to be why they sponsor the American Heart Association.
-These new recommendations are from an industry special interest groups that promote low-fat, high-sugar diets that actually cause inflammation, high cholesterol and heart disease and have the audacity to label them as “heart healthy.”
+These new recommendations are from industry special interest groups that promote low-fat, high-sugar diets (which actually cause inflammation, high cholesterol and heart disease) and then have the audacity to label them as “heart healthy.”
 In fact, the AHA executive team leading the charge against coconut oil is the same team who certified Chocolate Moose, a chocolate milk drink that contains more sugar than a can of soda, as being “heart healthy.”

 Sponsors of the AHA include a slew of pharmaceutical companies, including Amarin, Amgen, AstraZeneca, Eli Lily, Esai, Glaxo-Smith Kline, Merck, Pfizer, Regeneron/Sanofi, and Takeda, along with lobby groups like Ag Canada, the Canola Oil Council, and others.
 Would the American Heart Association, an organization that’s supposed to know what’s best for your heart, bend to big money?
 Well, you know the AHA Heart Check Mark that approves your cereal and canned soup as “heart healthy?”
 Big food companies can buy that “certification” for $1500-7500 per product, if they pass very slack guide lines.
 Unfortunately, your health is being sold to BIG FOOD companies that are creating the need for BIG PHARMACEUTICALS!